fanymiles/bitcoin-price-prediction/README.md

 Introduction
 ------------

-A data pipeline predicting the Bitcoin price and sending the alert to subscribers.
+This is a data pipeline project that predicts the Bitcoin price, visualizes the trend, and proposes the sell/buy decisions.
+Ideally, we will implement the Lambda architecture using Spark, Mesos, Akka, Cassandra and Kafka (SMACK) stack and the front-end tool Node.js.

 Data Source
 -----------